-Similar reasoning applies to situations in which banks generally contribute to (or are exposed to) systemic risk, or whether risk arises from their involvement in certain sectors or even subsectors.
-In the latter case, instruments which can be applied to a subset of exposures may be reduce demand for credit.
+Similar reasoning applies to situations in which banks generally contribute to (or are exposed to) systemic risk, or whether risk arises from their involvement in certain sectors or even sub-sectors.
+In the latter case, instruments which can be applied to a subset of exposures may be less costly.
+For example, authorities can use Pillar 2 to apply capital surcharges to specific parts of the loan book, such as for loans in foreign currency.199 A related matter concerns whether instruments can be applied to the whole entity or only to the entity's domestic exposures.

+198 Instruments that raise the cost of providing real estate credit for banks may not be able to curb strong inelastic borrower demand.

+197 This dampening effect may occur in at least two ways.
+First, higher capital costs may transmit into higher lending rates, which may reduce demand for credit.
 Second, banks may reduce their supply of credit in order to meet the higher capital requirements.
-173 Instruments that raise the cost of providing real estate credit for banks may not be able to curb strong inelastic borrower demand.

-172 This dampening effect may occur in at least two ways.
-First, higher capital costs may transmit into higher lending rates, which may reduce demand for credit.
-Second, backs may reduce their supply of credit in order to meet the higher capital requirements.